 - 2 cups water

-- Measure out 1/2 cup of sugar and two cups of water.
-(Note: If you would like to make more and less food, the recipe is just one part sugar mixed with four parts water.)
-Add this to a small pot.
+- Add the sugar and water to a small pot.
+If you would like to make more or less food than the amount this recipe yields, the ratio is one part sugar mixed with four parts water.

 - Bring the mixture to a boil.
-While it's cooking, stir to aid in dissolving the sugar.
+While it's cooking, stir the contents to help dissolve the sugar.

 - The mixture is done when all the sugar is dissolved.
-This can take about 10 minutes depending on the start temperature of the water and the quantity used.
-(If you've doubled the recipe, cook times will change.)
+This can take about 10 minutes depending on the starting temperature of the water and the quantity used.
+If you've doubled the recipe, the cook times will change.

 - Let the mixture cool to room temperature.
 You can put it in the refrigerator to speed up this process.

 - Add the mixture to a clean hummingbird feeder.
 To clean the feeder, rinse it out with water and wipe off any dirt.
 Voilà!
 You've made your own hummingbird nectar.
 Hang up the feeder and watch your birds enjoy the tasty meal!

 - You'll want to replace the food in the feeder regularly to offer a fresh meal to your birds.
 Regularly rinse and refill your feeder.